 FutureSTAR introduces skaters to the fundamentals of figure skating through three one hour on ice group classes and three 45 minute off-ice classes each week.

-It is recommended that skaters skate two sessions per week.
+It is recommended that skaters skate a minimum of two sessions per week.

 The on-ice session consists of a variety of progressional development into figure skating including preparation for our Winter Ice Show.